ELD tips for drivers: Best practices for use

 Adding shipping information

-See the manual of your ELD for more information.
+See your ELD manual for more information.

 Moving the truck during rest